Meeshalk/download-ming-bot/readme.md

 # DownloadMing Mp3 Downloader Bot
 This is a simple and easy to use mp3 songs downloader, I built this just as a practice project.

-**Its a cross platform native desktop application, you can compile it for Linux, Windows and MacOs**
+**Its a cross platform native desktop application based on ElectronJs, you can compile it for Linux, Windows and MacOs**

 > Feel free to use it anyway you like, but on your own liability.